The Addendum Sticker Car Dealer Scam

-The addendum sticker is an additional sticker created by the dealer that coordinates with the look and feel of the manufacturer’s suggested retail price ( M.S.R.P. sticker.
-It's normally placed right beside the window sticker to look as if it's part of the manufacturer's sticker.
+The addendum sticker is an additional sticker created by the dealer that coordinates with the look and feel of the manufacturer’s suggested retail price ( M.S.R.P. ) sticker.

 What is a Vehicle Addendum Sticker?

-The Addendum or dealer add-on sticker is a conveniently placed sticker by the large M.S.R.P. sticker that has all the options and pricing of the vehicle from the manufacturer.
+An addendum sticker is conveniently placed beside the large Manufacturer’s Suggested Retail Price (M.S.R.P.) sticker with all the vehicle options and pricing from the manufacturer.

-Some car dealers get very creative with their addendum stickers and make them look official and identical in format to the manufacturer stickers.
+Some car dealers get creative with their addendum stickers and make them appear official and identical to the manufacturer stickers.

 Never start your negotiations from the Addendum Sticker or M.S.R.P of a vehicle!

-Addendum stickers may include such dealer add-ons as: fabric protection, undercoating, dealer fees, pin stripe, nitrogen, sunroofs, spoilers, market adjustments, extended warranty protection plans, and/or additional accessories such as alarms or music systems etc.
+Addendum stickers may include dealer add-ons such as fabric protection, undercoating, dealer fees, pinstripe, nitrogen, sunroofs, spoilers, market adjustments, extended warranty protection plans, or additional accessories as alarms or music systems, etc.

-There are many times a sticker may get on a car before the work has been done.
-If a vehicle has an addendum sticker and claims it has wheel locks and pinstripes, make sure the car actually has the items listed.
+A sticker may often get on a car before the work is completed.
+If a vehicle has an addendum sticker and claims it has wheel locks and pinstripes, make sure the car has the items listed.

 How the Addendum Sticker Scam Works

-The largest mark-ups come with conversion packages, chrome or alloy wheels and tires, truck lift kits, sunroofs and gold packages carry very high profit margins for a car dealership.
+Conversion packages – chrome or alloy wheels and tires, truck lift kits, sunroofs, and gold packages carry very high-profit margins for a car dealership.

-Extended Warranties and pre-paid maintenance packages – These types of items are considered backend products and are optional.
+Extended Warranties and pre-paid maintenance packages – These items are considered backend products and optional.
 Some dealers will still try and include them within the price of the car.
 They should not be included in the price and should be your choice to buy them or not.

-Market adjustments and additional dealer mark up fees – These are bogus fees.
-A market adjustment is just an added fee normally because of the popularity and demand of a certain vehicle..
-These types of fees are usually associated with new cars arriving on the market.
+Market adjustments and additional dealer mark-up fees – These are bogus fees.
+A market adjustment is just an added fee generally because of the popularity and demand of a specific vehicle.
+These fees are usually associated with new cars arriving on the market.

-AutoCheatSheet.com's advice is to let the "new" wear off before paying a premium price for any new car.
+My advice is to let the “NEW” wear off before paying a premium price for any new car.

-Never Negotiate from the Addendum Sticker or MSRP Price
+Never Negotiate From the Addendum Sticker or the MSRP

-Be careful with this very effective little trick when looking at cars on the lot with a car salesman.
-Casually asking a car salesman what the price of a new car may cost you plenty if you ask a slick car salesman the price of a vehicle.
+Be careful with this very effective little trick when looking at cars on the lot with a car salesperson.
+Casually asking a car salesperson what the price of a new car may cost you plenty if you ask a slick car salesman the price of a vehicle.

 After quoting the higher price to you, a skilled car salesman will quickly ask you another question to change the topic of the conversation.
 This misdirection keeps you from dwelling on the price of the car.

-By quoting you a higher price up front he’s increasing his chances of making more profit on the car deal and getting your thinking up about the price.
-Then by changing the subject makes you forget about the price of the car until later during the negotiation process.
+By quoting you a higher price upfront, he’s increasing his chances of making more profit on the car deal and raising your thinking about the price.
+Then changing the subject makes you forget about the cost of the car until later during the negotiation process.

 How to Avoid the Addendum Sticker Scam

-- Don’t ever take a car salesman’s word when he states you the price of a new car.
-Take the time to walk around and inspect the M.S.R.P. and addendum sticker yourself.
+- Don’t ever take a car salesman’s word when he states the price of a new car.
+Take the time to walk around and inspect the MSRP and addendum sticker yourself.

-- The addendum sticker scam can be avoiding by shopping for the best new car prices online.
-Addendum stickers do not always include dealer added options.
+- The addendum sticker scam can be avoided online by shopping for the best new car prices.
+Addendum stickers do not always include dealer-added options.
 Sometimes a dealer will mark up the price of a vehicle just because it’s “popular” or in “high demand.”

-- Competition will always get you the best price.
+- The online competition will always get you the best price.
 Get free no-obligation new car price quotes from local dealerships in your area.
-The sites we recommend are Edmunds, TrueCar, CarsDirect, and Automotive.com.
-Reviewing these quotes will tell you which vehicles dealer's are willing to negotiate and most importantly, which dealer is willing to give you the biggest discount to sell a car.
+Reviewing these quotes will tell you which vehicles dealers are willing to negotiate and, most importantly, which dealer is ready to give you the most significant discount to sell a car.

-- Never start your negotiations from the addendum sticker price or MSRP, always figure your own fair profit offer before contacting a dealer.
-To learn how to do this, read my chapter on how to calculate a fair profit offer on any new car.
+- Never start your negotiations with the addendum sticker price or MSRP; always determine your fair profit offer before contacting a dealer.

-- Before you can figure a fair profit new car offer, you need to know how much a dealer paid for the car.
-Visit my section on how to figure a car dealer's true new car cost to read more.
+- Before you can determine a fair profit new car offer, you need to know how much a dealer paid for the car.

-- If there are any dealer added options on the addendum sticker you don’t want.
-Tell the dealer have them removed along with the added cost.
+- If there are any dealer-added options on the addendum sticker, you don’t want them.
+Tell the dealer to have them removed along with the added cost.

-- Some options may not be able to be removed or you may want them.
-If that's the case tell them you will pay their cost for the options you would like to remain on the vehicle.
-These items will be listed at cost + a parts department mark-up.
-They will be hand written on the invoice, or in the vehicles folder in the form of a repair order.
+- Some options may not be able to be removed, or you may want them.
+Tell them you will pay their cost for the options you would like to remain on the vehicle if that’s the case.
+These items have a list price + a parts department mark-up.
+They will be handwritten on the invoice or in the vehicles folder in the form of a repair order.
 Make sure you see the dealer added options cost in writing.